sztadii/file-naming-enforcer/README.md

 # Welcome to **[file-naming-enforcer](https://github.com/sztadii/file-naming-enforcer)**!

-## Why
+## Problem to solve

-If a team want to keep only one file naming convention we should automate that process and forget about small issues during PRs
+If your team wants to follow some file name conventions, like a capital case for classes for components or kebab case for styles or any other, then you should automate it and forget about the unnecessary discussion during code review.

 ## How to install